NVIDIA/spark-rapids-benchmarks/CONTRIBUTING.md

-# Contributing to Nvidia Decision Support(NDS)
+# Contributing to Spark RAPIDS Benchmarks

-Contributions to Nvidia Decision Support(NDS) fall into the following three categories.
+Contributing to Spark RAPIDS Benchmarks fall into the following three categories.

 1. To report a bug, request a new feature, or report a problem with documentation, please file an issue